Kong/docs.konghq.com/src/gateway/kong-production/install-options/index.md

 title: Installation Options
 ---

-Kong can be installed on any many different systems.
-From bare metal, through to virtual machines and cloud native Kubernetes environments, Kong is a low-demand, high performing API gateway.
+Kong can be installed on many different systems.
+From bare metal, to virtual machines, and cloud native Kubernetes environments, Kong is a low-demand, high-performing API gateway.

 This page outlines Kong's official support policy and provides links to detailed installation instructions for each.